Leody Taveras Player Props: Rangers vs. White Sox

 Leody Taveras At The Plate

-- Taveras is hitting .301 with 11 doubles, two triples, eight home runs and 17 walks.
+- Taveras leads Texas with an OBP of .358 this season while batting .305 with 17 walks and 37 runs scored.

-- Among the qualifying batters in MLB play, his batting average ranks 12th, his on-base percentage ranks 33rd, and he is 32nd in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks ninth, his on-base percentage ranks 33rd, and he is 32nd in the league in slugging.

-- Taveras has reached base via a hit in 37 games this year (of 58 played), and had multiple hits in 17 of those games.

-- In 29.3% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 15.5% and driven in three or more of his team's runs in five contests.
+- In 28.8% of his games this year, Taveras has driven in at least one run.
+In nine of those games (15.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.